juanpcapurro/blog/content/2023-08-27-ethernaut-13-GatekeeperOne.rst

 ###########################
-Ethernaut 12: GatekeeperOne
+Ethernaut 13: GatekeeperOne
 ###########################
-:date: 2023-09-04
+:date: 2023-08-27
-:slug: ethernaut-12-GatekeeperOne
+:slug: ethernaut-13-GatekeeperOne
 :summary: This'd be easier with some more revert messages 🙃
-:status: draft
 :tags:
 :author: capu
 :featured_image: